joshuapearson/tucson-josh/content/posts/rust-trait-errors/index.md

 [clippy warning](https://rust-lang.github.io/rust-clippy/master/index.html#result_unit_err).

-Since the idea behind providing an error type is to communicate to the caller what has gone wrong, let's use the type system and actually create a meaningful error type.
+Since the idea behind providing an error type is to communicate to the caller what has gone wrong, let's use the type system and actually create something meaningful.

 ```rust
 pub struct EmptyKeyError {}